Kethen/RemasteredControls_GTpsp/README.md

 - be sure to map right analog stick directions in ppsspp settings, note that it is possible to map analog triggers to them
 - the hooking code may or may not work with a vita, don't have one to test, refer to how one can load psp prx plugins over there

-### Known Issues

-- game records button presses for replay and ghosts, but not the throttle and brake values derived from button presses, so those don't work properly
-	- maybe there's some kind of dualshock dead code inside that can be wired up?
-I have no idea..

 ### TODO

 - verify support on other regions of the game instead of just EU